Kuree/pysv/docs/advanced/systemverilog.rst

   vcs design1.sv design2.sv pysv_pkg.sv top.sv -sverilog -sv_lib build/libpysv.so

-Notice that we need additional `-sverilog` to let the parser switch to SystemVerilog mode.
+Notice that we need the additional `-sverilog` flag to let the parser switch to SystemVerilog mode.

 Mentor Questa®
 --------------